1teaspoonmocha extractor ½ teaspoon Raspberry Extract

 In a small bowl combine the warm water, sugar and yeast.
 Stir to combine and then set aside to allow it to foam.
 Then add the milk, ground flax seeds, corn starch, and water.
 Mix well and set aside.

-Next, use a knife to slice off the two corners of the rectangle farthest away from you and cut in two small triangles on the other end (see the photo below).
+Next, use a knife to slice off the two corners of the rectangle farthest away from you and cut in two small triangles on the other end.

-Spread half of the blueberry filling in the center of dough before cutting slanted strips along both sides.
-(I highly recommend checking out the visual guides on Sally's Baking Addiction site for her Braided Danish recipe).
+Spread half of the cooled blueberry filling in the center of dough before cutting slanted strips along both sides.
 Beginning at the bottom, "braid" the dough, sealing the piece at the bottom.
 Very carefully transfer the braid to a baking pan that has been covered with parchment paper.
 Set aside.

 Next, repeat Step #8 with the second half of the dough.
 When you're done, place that braid on a baking pan covered with parchment paper as well.